-- a.
-The animal control director or designee may enter any premises upon exigent circumstances visual from a public right of way or when authorized to do so by any provisions herein in order to provide care. - b.
+a.
+The animal control director or duly designated representative may enter any premises upon

+- exigent circumstances visual from a public right of way or when authorized to do so by any provisions herein in order to provide care. - b.
 The animal control director or duly designated representative of the parish may enter property of any breeders holding a permit, where animals are maintained, for investigation or inspection as to whether or not: - 1.
 The owner/operator is in compliance with the applicable permit requirements; or - 2.
-Any portion of such premises, buildings, structures, enclosures, pens, or cages are being used, kept, or maintained in violation of this or any pertinent state law.
+Any portion of such premises, buildings, structures, enclosures, pens, or cages are being used, kept, or maintained in violation of this or any pertinent state law. - 3.
+Exception: The permit holder or his designee authorized on the permit application must be present for an inspection to be conducted.